This post may contain affiliate links. Please read mydisclosure policy.

 How’d you get it so flat?

-For this beast bowl I decided to share a technique that I use all the time in my kitchen – spatchcocking.
+For this beast bowl, I decided to share a technique that I use all the time in my kitchen – spatchcocking.
 Besides being super fun to say, spatchcocking is an easy way to reduce the time that it takes to cook a whole bird.
-By spatchcocking the bird you are able to get seasoning easily all over the meat and your chicken ends up nice and crispy and evenly cooked.
+By spatchcocking the bird, you can get seasoning easily all over the meat, and your chicken ends up nice and crispy and evenly cooked.
 As a bonus, it’s also super easy to carve.

 Quick and Easy Jamaican Rice and Peas

 Jamaican Rice and Peas is a traditional island staple.
 This Caribbean flavored rice has a mild coconut flavor and is usually made with pigeon peas.
 However, sometimes these are hard to find in your local grocery store so I’ve substituted small red beans.

 If you spend any time around my house for dinner you will know that I love salsa.
 Chips and salsa are one of my snacking weaknesses.
 Salsas add a bright, spicy flavor to anything.
 Traditional salsa Fresca is something that I almost always have in the fridge for eating on eggs – or anything.